University of Queensland, Brisbane

 University of Adelaide, Adelaide

-- Sharon Lee: Senior Lecturer, University of Adelaide.
+- Sharon Lee: Senior Lecturer, University of Adelaide until 2020.
 Her interests in the project are related to flexible data modelling via skew mixture models.

 University of Caen